-To find out which lender has the right low doc loan for your circumstances contact one of our expert mortgage brokers.
+To find out which lender has the right low doc loan for your circumstances, contact one of our expert mortgage brokers.

 Enquire online or call us on 1300 889 743 and find out how to get your home loan approved.

-ANZ has a strong suite of home loans offered through branch networks, mobile lenders and mortgage brokers.
+One of the big 4 banks, ANZ has a strong suite of home loans offered through branch networks, mobile lenders and mortgage brokers.

 Currently ANZ offers what they call their “Lo Doc 60 product.”
 The product is well known for having a simplified low doc process, competitive pricing and its inclusion of ANZ’s Breakfree Package.

 They won’t lend over 60% of the property value with a low doc loan.
 They also use a benchmarking system to assess your BAS, where the industry you work in will effect the percentage of your turnover that they accept as your income.

 Bluestone was originally a non-conforming lender owned by several large institutional investors and Barclays Bank.
 Later they diverged into commercial loans and prime low doc loans, as well as Lite Blue and Business Easy low docs for customers with bad credit histories.

 In early 2008, Bluestone reduced its residential lending business due to funding constraints.
 Currently, the business focuses on servicing their existing loan book and also the loan books of other mortgage lenders.
 They are not accepting new clients at present.

 Genworth works behind the scenes as a leading LMI provider in Australia.
 It removes the lending risks from lenders and helps you get into the housing market.